 6. Download the school app

 If your child’s school has a school app, download it.
 Truthfully, you might find this more annoying than helpful.
-Mine tends to ping all day and I ignore it, but if you are able to select notifications that are relevant to JUST your child’s class it is a good source of school information.
+Mine tends to ping all day and I ignore it, but if you are able to select notifications that are relevant to JUST your child’s class, it can be a good source of school information.

 But again, the all-knowing class parent will have your back.

 7. Find out where the lost property is